MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.4.40  (2023/11/08)
+  - Change: Important: Users in role "Host pool resource manager" can now create images (before: "Full Admin" role was needed)
+  - Add: New type of host pool configuration called "Hosts".
+Can be used to configure the hosts on a pool base with some basic settings: FSLogix profiles, OS settings, RDS settings, Teams optimization "on"
+  - Add: New tasks in script collections: "VM - Apply OS Settings" (see before); "Host - Drain mode revert" (brings the drain-mode into the state of starting a script collection)
+  - Add: Optional await a hybrid domain-join during the rollout
+  - Add: Marketplace images for Windows 11 23H1
 - 1.0.4.30  (2023/10/19)
   - Add: Update of the rollout script to retry the installation of the AVD agent and bootloader
 - 1.0.4.20  (2023/10/03)